Free Daniel Holtzclaw, an innocent man wrongfully convicted!

 None of the accusations against Daniel Holtzclaw were supported by any solid evidence of crime.
 No evidence, for example, supported the first accusation targeting Daniel, which occurred on June 18, 2014, when Daniel performed an off-duty traffic stop of the swerving car with tinted windows that prevented him from seeing the occupant at 2 a.m. that morning.

 The driver, Jannie Ligons, had lacked a valid license for more than 30 years and later admitted to police that, before driving, she had taken sleep-inducing PM medication and smoked marijuana, which can cause paranoia and hallucinations.
 She said she placed her hands on the hood of the patrol car while Daniel pat searched her, then she sat in the backseat of the patrol car.
 Here, she said, Daniel procured lewd exhibition and orally sodomized her through the fly of his pants, with his hands on the car's roof.
 She also said that Daniel touched her phone.

 The SANE exam of Jannie Ligons came back negative.
 No DNA, sperm, or seminal fluid from Daniel was found in or around Ms. Ligons' mouth.
-Ms. Ligons' DNA was not found on the fly of his uniform pants.
+No DNA match to Ms. Ligons was found on the fly of his uniform pants.
 No fingerprints or DNA from Ms. Ligons or Daniel were found on the patrol car's hood or roof to corroborate her claims.
 No DNA from Daniel was found on her phone, but the DNA from Ms. Ligons and some unknown individual was, showing that DNA does indeed transfer from people to things they touch.
 No pubic hair or DNA from Daniel was found inside the patrol car, and the surveillance video of the traffic stop, which was too far away to display fine details, showed no wrongdoing.